-- BGC Brokers LP v Tradition (UK) Ltd (QBD) – defending Tradition, one of the City’s main inter-dealer brokerage firms, from high-value and bitterly fought claims by one of its competitors.
-The case concerned alleged breaches of confidence and an alleged “team move” of brokers.
+- BGC Brokers LP v Tradition (UK) Ltd (QBD) – defending Tradition, one of the City’s main inter-dealer brokerage firms, from high-value and bitterly fought claims by one of its main competitors.
+The claimants alleged breaches of confidence and a “team move” of brokers.
 Dan was heavily involved in a string of successful pre-trial hearings and appeals, preparing factual and expert evidence, and then the trial in late 2019.
 The case settled during cross-examination of the claimants’ key witnesses.

 - Rosdale Pte Limited v Degevol UK Limited (Comm) – acting for companies that sought to recover Kazakh mining assets that had been misappropriated by the companies’ former directors and controllers.
 Dan was heavily involved in case strategy, drafting particulars of claim and preparing an application for permission to serve defendants outside the jurisdiction.
 The case settled shortly thereafter.

 And as sole counsel in the High Court:

 - Kirk v Letschew (ChD) –acting for the claimant in contribution proceedings arising out of a judgment against a company and its shareholders for software infringement.
 Dan was recently the advocate for a full-day hearing, successfully resisting a jurisdiction challenge.